Search the Site with

 In 1994, USS CONOLLY deployed to the Arabian peninsula, conducting Maritime Interception Operations in the Red Sea in support of United Nations sanctions against Iraq.
 During that deployment, on July 12, 1994, USS CONOLLY came to the rescue of Sixty-two crewmembers of the Panamanian-registered ferry AL LOLOA following a fire on board the ferry.
 USS CONOLLY answered the vessel's distress call and proceeded to the scene of the fire.
 Sixty-one of the ferry's all Egyptian crew had already abandoned ship and were found safe in five life rafts.
 A survey team from CONOLLY boarded the AL LOLOA and found the fire out of control.
 Before returning to CONOLLY, the survey team found the missing crewmember unharmed.

 USS CONOLLY deployed with the USS GEORGE WASHINGTON (CVN 73) Battle Group, on January 26, 1996, for a regularly scheduled deployment.
-The previous December, the battle group and ARG participated in Joint Task Force Exercise 96-1, their "final examination" before deployment, and the culmination of a year of intense preparation.
+The previous December, the battle group participated in Joint Task Force Exercise 96-1, their "final examination" before deployment, and the culmination of a year of intense preparation.

 While deployed, CONOLLY took part in the Ships Anti-Submarine Warfare Readiness Effectiveness Measuring 114 (SHAREM) Invitational Exercise 1-96 (INVITEX), held February 23-29.
 SHAREM 114 was a Sixth Fleet Naval Exercise conducted in the Gulf of Valencia off the east coast of Spain.